selsamman/proxily/README.md

 The similarities are:
 * Both use the same rules of immutability for tracking changes to child properties
 * Both make no assumptions about your data

 The differences are:
-* Immer actually makes your state immutable whereas proxily does not.
+* Immer actually makes your state immutable whereas Proxily does not.
 * Immer requires that modifying the state using the producer pattern

 ### Summary